Written and conducted by Elizabeth Chubbuck, Murray’s SVP of Sales & Marketing

 How does Quicke’s Farmhouse Cheese support the community in Devon?

 We employ a lot of people directly or as suppliers: our village would be a dormitory for our local town without us rural businesses.
+Many rural businesses like ours wouldn’t have any hope of being successful without financial support.
+Living in USDA eligible areas makes getting the right financial assistance that little bit easier.
 We host school visits to show children how farming food and wildlife all hang together.
 We provide donations to local charities that work in farming and education.
 I’ve been the chair of governors or our local primary and secondary schools.
 I chair the Council of our Devon County Show, which shows off the best of farming to farmers and the community.
 We are welcoming local businesses onto the farm to use our redundant farm buildings: we have a children’s nursery and a cheese distributor here as well as our cheese shop so far.

 My memories of traipsing through the garden behind your estate, picking herbs and flowers and greens, piling them into a flavorful, colorful, unruly heap of salad, and eating it with a hunk of cheese is one of my favorite meals of all time.
 Can you tell us a little bit about the wild mystery and beauty of your garden?
 What does it mean to you?